Gallicchio-Lab/openmm_sdm_workflow/README.md

 sudo apt install sqlite3 libsqlite3-dev
 ```

 Retrieve the `msys` sources from the DE Shaw Research github archive.
-In the commands below we assume this is done in the `devel` folder of the user home directory.
-Change it to match your build environment.
+In the commands below, we assume this is done in the `devel` folder of the user home directory.
+Modify it accordingly to match your build environment.

 ```
 cd $HOME/devel
 git clone https://github.com/DEShawResearch/msys.git
 ```

-Consult the installation section of the README file that comes with `msys` if the steps below do not work for you
+Should the steps below cause issues, consult the installation section of the README file that comes with `msys`.

 ```
 cd $HOME/devel/msys